kevinjihwanlee/kascon29-website/README.md

 # kascon29-website
-This website for KASCON 29 was created using Bootstrap v4 by Kevin Lee + insert contributor name here Last updated November 26, 2017.
+This website for KASCON 29 was created using Bootstrap v4 by Kevin Lee + insert contributor name here.
+Last updated December 8, 2017.

 ### Necessary To-Do
 * Fix the links in the hotel cards to open to new tab